-4. Prior to commencement of development, the developer shall submit for the written agreement of the planning authority detailed plans and proposals for the restoration and reinstatement of the entire site following decommissioning of the plant.
+- 4. Prior to commencement of development the developer shall submit for the written agreement of the planning authority detailed plans and proposals for the restoration and reinstatement of the entire site following decommissioning of the plant.
 The restoration works shall be completed within two years of the closure of the plant site or cessation of use for a period or one year or more.

-Reason: To ensure the satisfactory restoration of the site.

-5. The services of a suitably qualified and experienced Ecological Clerk of Works shall be retained to oversee and supervise the entirety of the construction works, and to provide monthly electronic reports to the planning authority (Planning and Environment Sections) detailing the stage of the works, and compliance with the Environmental Impact Assessment Report and the Construction and Environmental Management Plan mitigation measures.

-Reason: In the interest of protecting ecology and wildlife in the area.

-6. Unless otherwise agreed in writing with the planning authority, a fixed red obstacle light shall be fitted as close to the top of the main stack as practicable and shall be visible from all angles in azimuth.
-Details in this regard shall be submitted to and agreed in writing with the planning authority prior to commencement of development.
+Reason: To ensure the satisfactory restoration of the site. - 5.
+The services of a suitably qualified and experienced Ecological Clerk of Works shall be retained to oversee and supervise the entirety of the construction works, and to provide monthly electronic reports to the planning authority (Planning and Environment Sections) detailing the stage of the works, and compliance with EIAR and CEMP mitigation measures.
+Reason: In the interest of protecting ecology and wildlife in the area. - 6.
+Unless otherwise agreed in writing with the planning authority, a fixed red obstacle light shall be fitted as close to the top of the main stack as practicable and shall be visible from all angles in azimuth.
+Details to be agreed in writing with the planning authority before development commences.
 Reason: In the interest of air traffic safety.

+ABP-313538-22 Board Direction Page 6 of 9

-7. All plant and machinery used during the works shall be thoroughly cleaned and washed before delivery to the site to prevent the spread of hazardous invasive species and pathogens.
+7. All plant and machinery used during the works should be thoroughly cleaned and washed before delivery to the site to prevent the spread of hazardous invasive species and pathogens.